 Pursuant to the Charter, the Port Commission prepares an annual budget.

 The Board of Port Commissioners meets on the second and fourth Wednesday of each month and may meet in additional special sessions.
-For the Port Commission meeting schedule, go here.
+Visit the Port Commission meeting schedule to view all meetings.
 Meetings are subject to change.
-To review meeting agendas, minutes and meeting cancellations, go here.
-To sign up to receive meetings agendas, minutes or other Port announcements, go here.
+View our Agendas and Minutes page to review meeting agendas, minutes and meeting cancellations.
+To sign up to receive meetings agendas and other Port announcements, use our Sign-Up form.

 Dodge was originally was appointed in 1980 and is one of the longest current consecutive serving port commissioners in the United States.
 Dodge's current term expires July 2022.